-Additionally, examining the effects of the stock markets on inequality distribution by parametric models is challenging due to mixed-frequency data or instance, the stock market indicators data is high-frequency (monthly), while income and wealth inequality data are low-frequency (annually).
+Additionally, examining the effects of the stock markets on inequality distribution by parametric models is challenging due to mixed-frequency data.
+For instance, the stock market indicators data is high-frequency (monthly), while income and wealth inequality data are low-frequency (annually).
 Low-frequency data is widely believed to be less prone to changes and more likely to lead to information loss and inaccurate results.
 Indeed, the explanatory power of the regression models used in the previous studies is modest (see, for example, Altunbas and Thornton, 2020; Zhang and Naceur, 2019).
 Thus, to reduce the bias of the results and minimise the information loss, a non-parametric model might be considered as an alternative.
 For instance, Hasan et al. (2020) applied the Bayesian Averaging Model, which provides a tool for multiple regressor evaluations using averaging data sets and estimating posterior inclusion probability.
 However, the BMA heavily relies on the subjective prior assumptions, which is constant, but there are differences in the financial development across countries (Claessens and Yurtoglu, 2013).
 Therefore, considering priors unchanged causes biased results.
-Given th mixed frequency nature of our data, we propose Autoregressive Distributed Lag - Mixed Data Sampling (ADL-MIDAS) as our methodological framework.
+Given the mixed frequency nature of our data, we propose Autoregressive Distributed Lag - Mixed Data Sampling (ADL-MIDAS) as our methodological framework.
 Because the ADL-MIDAS model incorporates independent variables with high-frequency (the stock market data) and dependent low-frequency (inequality data) in distributed lags.
-Andreou et al. (2013) nitially introduced the ADL-MIDAS model, constructed upon the MIDAS approach developed by Ghysels et al. (2004, 2005, 2007).
+Andreou et al. (2013) initially introduced the ADL-MIDAS model, constructed upon the MIDAS approach developed by Ghysels et al. (2004, 2005, 2007).
 The MIDAS approach has been shown to effectively exhibit the effects between economic variables in the context of mixed frequency (Weiguo and Yang, 2016; Salisu and Ogbonna, 2019).
 Hence, this model reduces missing information and improve the accuracy of the results.
 Therefore, we argue that the ADL-MIDAS model will be a perfect fit for our study.

 Using the ADL-MIDAS model to examine the effects of three market indicators on income and wealth inequality in the BRICS and G7 nations from 2004 to 2021, we find that the effects of the market indicators on income and wealth inequality are more frequently observed in the BRICS than G7 countries.
 More specifically, the improvements in market stability reduce income inequality in the BRICS and G7 countries, while the remaining indicators have no effects on income inequality across countries.
 Furthermore, while improvements in market accessibility contribute to narrowing wealth inequality via improving wealth distribution of the bottom 50% of the population and reducing the wealth of the top earners, improvements in market stability widen the wealth disparities in the BRICS countries.
 Nonetheless, limited effects are observed in the G7 countries.
 Our results suggest that the stock market might not majorly affect wealth inequality in developed countries.
-Additionally ur findings suggest that the cross-country differences in income and wealth inequality responses may result from cumulative effects of the market discrepancies and differences in income and wealth structures.
+Additionally, our findings suggest that the cross-country differences in income and wealth inequality responses may result from cumulative effects of the market discrepancies and differences in income and wealth structures.